shaurya010/shaurya010/README.md

 # Hey 🖐, I'm [Shaurya Pratap Singh](https://shaurya010.github.io/Shaurya_CV/index.html)

 <h2>
        <p>I am a fourth-year B.tech student in the <a href='https://www.psit.ac.in/academics/eb/computer-science-and-engineering' target="_blank">Computer Science Department</a> at
   <a href='https://www.psit.ac.in/' target="_blank">Pranveer Singh Institute</a>, I am broadly
   interested in Data Structure, security, and Web Development.
 I created an <a href="https://shaurya010.github.io/Take_You_Online/" target="_blank" alt="website">educational website</a> which is live and has more than <strong>3000</strong> users.
 </p>

-<p>In 2023, I am an research assistant in the <a href='https://www.drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair' target="_blank"> Centre for Artificial Intelligence & Robotics (CAIR) at DRDO(Defence Research and Development Organisation)</a>,
+<p>In 2023, I am an upcoming research assistant in the  <a href='https://www.drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair' target="_blank"> Centre for Artificial Intelligence & Robotics (CAIR) at DRDO(Defence Research and Development Organisation)</a>,
   supervised by  <a href='https://www.linkedin.com/in/bhupendra-singh-5ab5327/' target="_blank"> Dr. Bhupendra Singh</a>.
-  My primary area of work includes the design and analysis of quantum-safe stream ciphers and block ciphers also worked on lattice-based cryptography.
+ My primary area of work will include the design and analysis of quantum-safe stream ciphers and block ciphers also work on lattice-based cryptography.
 Design and analysis of tests for quantum random number generators. </p>

 <p>Currently, I am working on the <a href="https://cseweb.ucsd.edu/~daniele/LatticeLinks/SVP.html" target="_blank" alt="Shortest vector Problem">Shortest Vector Problem </a>
     of Post-Qunatum Cryptography and tryinr to find the shortest vector from an N-dimensional lattice with the help of the machine learning algorithm K-Nearest Neighbour(KNN).
 And also public a conference <a href="https://www.ijana.in/papers/ICCMEA_7.pdf" target="_blank" alt="Paper">Paper</a>.